microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/incident.md

 ---
 title: "incident resource type"
-description: "An incident in Microsoft 365 Defender is a collection of correlated alerts and associated metadata that reflect the story of an attack."
+description: "An incident in Microsoft 365 Defender is a collection of correlated alerts and associated metadata that reflects the story of an attack."
 author: "BenAlfasi"
 ms.localizationpriority: medium
 ms.prod: "security"